cliffzhu/IntuneWingetInstaller/README.md

  4. Use unistallation command as below: powershell -executionpolicy bypass -file Shareware-Installation.ps1 "uninstall" "7-zip"

-**Note:** With Microsoft Windows 10/11 with clean OS installation, Winget.exe is not available during OOBE/Enrollment stage so the script might fail.
+**Note:** With Microsoft Windows 10/11 clean OS installation, Winget.exe is not available during OOBE/Enrollment stage so the script might fail.
 Using the script for on-demand apps or user assigned apps is recommended.